Vulcalien/gba-game-template/README.md

 ./setup-game.sh <project-dir>
 ```

-Alternatively, manually copy these files to the directory of the new
+Alternatively, manually copy these files and directories to the new
-project:
+project's root directory:
 ```
-src include lnkscript Makefile COPYING scripts .gitignore
+src include lib scripts lnkscript Makefile COPYING .gitignore
 ```

 ## Features